SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-1-client-source.md

 import TerraformExample from '!!raw-loader!/files/c2c/taxii-1/example.tf';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+The STIX/TAXII 1 Client source supports collecting threat intelligence indicators from STIX/TAXII 1.x and sending them to Sumo Logic as normalized threat indicators.
+For more information about Sumo Logic threat intelligence, see [About Threat Intelligence](/docs/security/threat-intelligence/about-threat-intelligence/).

 [STIX/TAXII](https://oasis-open.github.io/cti-documentation/) are two standards used together to exchange threat intelligence information between systems.
 STIX defines the format and structure of the data.
 TAXII defines how the API endpoints are served and accessed by clients.
-This Sumo Logic source supports collecting indicators from STIX/TAXII 1.x.

 :::sumo[Best Practice]
 This source only supports STIX/TAXII 1.x.
 Sumo Logic recommends using our [STIX/TAXII 2.x source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source/) instead as it is the current version of STIX/TAXII.